Rafael Cardenas: Biography

 Rafael Cardenas was born in 1971 in Jalisco, Mexico.
 He was raised in East Los Angeles and considers the city a huge influence on him as a person and as an artist.
 In particular, he finds the Eastside, east of the L.A. river as inspiration for his work.
 Ever since he was a child, he would carry a Kodak 110 or a Canon Rebel to photograph his daily life, and it was only after buying a professional Canon EOS 10D from a former colleague in 2010 did he begin to practice professionally.

 Prior to becoming a professional photographer, he held different administrative assistant positions in the medical and legal fields.
 He also created some graphic design projects, acting on stage and screen, and fronting for a Los Angeles band named Slowrider.
 In 2009, he began working for the local art magazine, Citizen L.A., and he started taking his own photographs for his articles.

 Photography

+Cardenas is a self-taught photographer who documents East Los Angeles with the purpose of discovery, producing work, and capturing moments.
 His work consists primarily of black-and-white photographs documenting the Angeleno streets and its communities.
-The editing process for Cardenas is crucial, and by doing it every day, he created his signature black-and-white style.
-For the creative process behind his photography, he tends to always be "in the moment" because he never knows when he's going to shoot and he seeks out to capture scenes he finds interesting.
-When Cardenas began photographing he never framed his shots behind any political agenda or with an artist statement in mind, but that conclusion came after editing.
-As neighborhoods start changing with people and businesses being displaced he finds his documentation more important than ever.

-Artworks

-Cardenas is a self-taught photographer who documents East Los Angeles with the purpose of discovery, producing work, and capturing moments.

 RAFA 2020 (2020)

-In 2010, he started his first 365-day photo series where he would shoot thousands of photos a day.
-He revisted this project in 2020 and in doing so, captured the Covid pandemic.
+In 2010, he started a 365-day photo series where he would shoot thousands of photos a day.
+He revisted this project in 2020, capturing the COVID-19 pandemic.